 Home

-What is third party liability and why is it so important?
+What is third party liability insurance and why is it so important?

 Third party liability is the most important, and sometimes mandatory, element of a motor or a personal insurance policy.
 It makes sense, as this principle is one of the pillars of society – who breaks pays.
 Well, not quite, that is what third party liability insurance is all about, it comes into play on your behalf and protects your money.